 What is an advanced professional heavy vehicle driver?

-The dynamics of large heavy vehicles dictates a more rigid disciplined driving style and an adherence to all road signs that are readily available for all motorists to interpret along the roadside.
+The dynamics of large heavy vehicles dictate a more rigid disciplined driving style and an adherence to all road signs readily available for all motorists to interpret along the roadside.

-Because of the size and weight carried by heavy vehicles, they have featured in too many avoidable roll-overs which has claimed lives of both professional and and the general public unnecessarily.
+Because of the size and weight carried by heavy vehicles, they have featured in too many avoidable roll-overs which have claimed the lives of both professionals and the general public unnecessarily.